varunmanju/brewery-react-app/README.md

 A brewery react app that implements search functionality.
-The user can search the breweries based on the location like san diego, address, state,city and number.
+The user can search the breweries based on the location like san diego, address, state,city and number.Used this api https://www.openbrewerydb.org.

 The code is hosted on this url: